sauravs4h/orbiter/README.md

 4. Create a `.env` file and add the necessary environment variables (e.g., database connection URL, JWT secret).

 ### Running the Server
-- Run `npx nodemon index.js` to start the backend server.
+- Run `npm start` to start the backend server.

 ### Endpoints